fabric8io/fabric8/docs/getStarted/minishift.md

 ## Getting Started with MiniShift

+### Warning: please use minikube!

 **NOTE** the new [1.x version of MiniShift](https://github.com/minishift/minishift) does not yet work with fabric8.
-Due to the 1.x changes of MiniShift suport for Fabric8 and MiniShift is in a state of flux right now.
+Due to the 1.x changes of MiniShift suport for Fabric8 and MiniShift is in a state of flux right now and it looks like not getting fixed any time soon.

 Until 1.x of minishift is working with fabric8 **we highly recommend** you just stick with [minikube](minikube.html) instead for now until it gets resolved!

+If you still want to try with minishift 1.x here are some tips to try work around the regressions in minishift:

+* start minishift manually (don't use `gofabric8 start`)
+* install oc by hand. e.g. via:

+    brew install openshift-cli

+* manually enable CORS due to [this issue](https://github.com/minishift/minishift/issues/257)

+    minishift openshift config set --patch '{"corsAllowedOrigins": [".*"]}'

+* only login with `system:admin` as the `developer` account is pretty broken; [unable to create projects](https://github.com/minishift/minishift/issues/476) via `oc apply` or the REST API and [unable to create Persistent Volumes](https://github.com/minishift/minishift/issues/458)

+     oc login -u system:admin

+* you might wanna try figure out how to [reconfigure minishift to use `nip.io` instead of `xip.io`](https://github.com/minishift/minishift/issues/501) as the latter is a little flaky

 ### Start the cluster with minishift start